How understanding your products’ social footprints helps your business create value

-Many global standards and guidance documents exist that allow companies to investigate impacts at an organisational level.
-Although these initiatives have many benefits, they provide limited guidance for companies to assess the social impacts of products in a more comprehensive and harmonised way.
+Many global standards and guidance documents exist that allow companies to investigate impacts at an organizational level.
+Although these initiatives have many benefits, they provide limited guidance for companies to assess the social impacts of products in a more comprehensive and harmonized way.

 Recent significant advances in both sustainability assessment and societal awareness have resulted in businesses placing growing importance on full product value chain transparency.
 This relates to the need to investigate social impacts throughout products’ values chains and make them visible.
 Understanding and addressing social impacts has become an increasingly important value driver for frontrunner companies in the sustainability arena.

 The limitations of corporate-level social indicators

 Many companies use knowledge of social indicators at corporate level to drive change, raise awareness of social issues and assess operational risk.
 One good example is BIC, a company that implemented corporate social responsibility programs investing in communities and encouraging development of employees through training.
 However, sustainability metrics at corporate level do not allow companies to benchmark their own products or to differentiate products that provide more value for society.
 Increasingly, customers want to purchase the most sustainable and responsible products they can.
 There is a growing societal recognition that a company is not just defined by the operational elements that make up manufacturing, logistics, offices, etc., but also by the products it sells.
 In other words, people do not buy companies, they buy products and brands.
 As the majority of sustainability impact occurs outside of the operational boundaries of a company, a fact exacerbated by the trend to outsource, there is a need to assess and manage social performance at a product level, from cradle to grave and including the entire supply chain.

 Business benefits of product social impact assessment

 The added value of conducting social impact assessment at product level lies in numerous scenarios, from unveiling risks and improving communications to steering product development and social investment.